 The flowers, needles, twigs, and pitch are all used medicinally.

 The pine may be used in cases of bronchitis, sinuitis, or upper respiratory catarrh, [cough], both as an inhalant and internally.
 It may also be helpful in asthma.
 The stimulating action gives the herb a role in the internal treatment of rheumatism and arthritis.
 There is a tradition of adding a preparation of the twigs to bath water to ease fatique, nervous debility, and sleeplessness, as well as aiding the healing of cuts and soothing skin irritations.
 (The Complete Illustrated Holistic Herbal by David Hoffman, p.
 124)

 Take pine twigs in the Spring as the flowers are opening.
 Both male and female flowers will appear on the same branch.
-Take a 6 inch piece of the branch that includes the tip, needles, and flowers.
+Take a 6-inch piece of the branch that includes the tip, needles, and flowers.
 Fill a jar with the twigs.
 Top up with Vodka.
-Allow to sit in a warm place or sunny window for 2 to 3 weeks, shaking daily.
+Allow sitting in a warm place or sunny window for 2 to 3 weeks, shaking daily.
 Strain and bottle.
 To use take 2 to 3ml twice daily.

 Pine Pitch Oil

 Pine pitch oil is a wound healer.
 It draws poisons and splinters out of the body and aids in healing serious injuries.
-It acts as a counter irritant by increasing the flow of white blood cells to an infected area, heightening the bodies own immune response.
+It acts as a counter-irritant by increasing the flow of white blood cells to an infected area, heightening the body’s own immune response.
 It is also antiseptic and cleanses the tissues.
-In an emergency situation soft pine pitch can be taken directly from the tree and put on a wound, a spider bite, or a sting.
+In an emergency, a soft pine pitch can be taken directly from the tree and put on a wound, a spider bite, or a sting.
 It will draw the poison out of the wound.

 Wound Healing salve

 Mix and put in a 4 oz. glass jar.
 Label and use for cuts, scrapes, insect stings, and to draw splinters from a wound, or help with an infection.